 AAFCO members include not only state and federal US regulatory officials, but also officials from Canada and Costa Rica.
 The recommendations of the association have become a benchmark worldwide.
 In addition, products that meet the AAFCO Recommendations include the minimum nutritional requirements that an animal nutrition food must have.

-Regulation of ingredients
+Regulation of ingredients for animal nutrition

 The AAFCO defines ingredient as one of the components or the main constituent of any mixture or combination that forms a commercial food.